nickjj/ansible-fail2ban/README.md

     logpath: /var/log/auth.log

     # How many times can they try before getting banned?
-    # OPTIONAL: Defaults to the default maxretry listed above.
+    # OPTIONAL: Defaults to the maxretry listed above.
     maxretry: 6

     # What should the default ban action be?
-    # OPTIONAL: Defaults to the default action listed above.
+    # OPTIONAL: Defaults to the action listed above.
     action: action_

     # How should the ban be applied?
-    # OPTIONAL: Defaults to the default banaction listed above.
+    # OPTIONAL: Defaults to the banaction listed above.
     banaction: iptables-multiport

 # The amount in seconds to cache apt-update.